-Dalbergia sissoo, Shisham or Shimshapa is used for the treatment of obesity, vitiligo, fever, non healing wounds, ulcers, intestinal parasites etc. It is also used as tooth brush in many countries.
+Dalbergia sissoo, Shisham or Shimshapa is used for the treatment of obesity, vitiligo, fever, non healing wounds, ulcers, intestinal parasites etc. It is also used as a toothbrush in many countries.

 Botanical name- Dalbergia sissoo.
 Synonyms: Amerimnon sissoo (Roxb.)
 Kuntze, Amerimnon P.Browne Coroya Pierre Ecastaphyllum P.Browne Miscolobium Vogel